DBCobra/CobraBench/README.md

 Run Cobra bench with Google Cloud Datastore
 ---

-1. Create a Cloud Datastore account in google.
+1. Create a Cloud Datastore account.
 2. Download the credentials and save it in "cobra_key.json" (`$COBRA_HOME/CobraBench/cobra_key.json` in the repository is a dummy file).
 3. Please refer to [this link](https://cloud.google.com/datastore/docs/reference/libraries) for further instructions.
 4. Follow [Step 3: Run experiments with auto scripts](#autorun) in the PostgreSQL chapter, and choose `database` to be `google` in the file `main.py`.